Sign up for our mailing list

 It is an opportunity for the children to play in a safe and accessible environment while allowing parents to network with other parents, share information, learn about resources, and hear speakers on relevant topics.

-Individuals and families affected by Spina Bifida are invited to join us for a picnic in Martin Park at the shelter by the river.
-Lunch provided.
-MAP
+Families and individuals affected by Spina Bifida are invited to join us at the Southern Illinois Support Group.

 RSVP to 773-444-0305 or firstname.lastname@example.org.

-Individuals and families affected by Spina Bifida are invited to join us at the Western Illinois Support Group.
+Families and individuals affected by Spina Bifida are invited to join us at the Western Illinois Support Group.

 Children's Therapy Center of the Quad Cities